Bay County, Florida: Politics

+Bay County is highly conservative, along with the Florida panhandle as a whole.
+The Republican presidential candidate has carried the county in every election since 1976, often by large margins.

 Voter registration

 According to the Secretary of State's office, Republicans are a majority of the registered voters in Bay County.

 Statewide elections

 Education

 Bay District Schools operates public schools serving all portions of the county except Mexico Beach, which is served by Gulf County Schools.